awsdocs/aws-doc-sdk-examples/ruby/example_code/cloudtrail/README.md

-# AWS SDK for Ruby code examples for Amazon CloudTrail
+# AWS SDK for Ruby code examples for AWS CloudTrail

 ## Purpose

-This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon CloudTrail.
+This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate AWS CloudTrail.

 ## Code examples
-This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) Amazon CloudTrail examples:
+This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) AWS CloudTrail examples:

 ### API examples
 - [Create a trail](./aws-ruby-sdk-cloudtrail-example-create-trail.rb)